Grief Counseling and the Experience of LossUnderstand your own unique grief process, develop coping strategies.

 One of the most important things you can do for yourself while grieving is to be accepting of your own unique grief process.

 Sometimes when a loss affects you and others in your life, you can find that the different responses people have can clash.
-For instance, if you need to process things internally but your sister tends to want to talk about your loss, it may become difficult for the two of you to support each other.
+For instance, if you need to process things internally but your sister tends to want to talk about your shared loss, it may become difficult for the two of you to support each other.
 Understanding this, and finding a way to work around it together can help you both.

 Another important thing to do for yourself is to know the best forms of support you have in your life.
 The most common are talking with friends or family members, doing healthy activities that help you feel positive, or practicing your faith through prayer, scripture study, or church activities.